OfficeDev/office-js-docs-pr/docs/outlook/authenticate-a-user-with-an-sso-token.md

 ## SSO for event-based activation

-There are additional steps to take if you add-in uses event-based activation.
+There are additional steps to take if your add-in uses event-based activation.
 For more information, see [Enable single sign-on (SSO) in Outlook add-ins that use event-based activation](use-sso-in-event-based-activation.md).

 ## See also